 Renting a home luckily does not involve any expensive costs such as the purchase costs.
 The only upfront costs that a renter may experience is the security deposit to ensure against any damage which may require fixing and repairs.
 First-month rent is also key to secure the house.
 Some even require a non-refundable deposit depending on the housing laws.
 Moving costs will also be expected for moving your belongings to the new rented house.

 Others costs incurred include the recurring expenses such as the monthly rent.
 This rent may be constant or may fluctuate depending on the current financial condition of the region or country.
+The average rent in Chicago might not be the same in Las Vegas or Manhattan.
 If you intend on having a pet, some landlords require the tenant to pay pet rent.
 Utility costs such as cable and internet will also be included in the rent.

 It is important for one to closely evaluate the costs that are associated for one to assess the costs that are associated with both options closely.
 If owning a home cannot be sustained by your monthly income, you should shy away from owning it until you can afford it.